AswinAsh369/ML_Projects/PRJ_1_WIND_SPEED_PREDICTION/README.md

 <h3>CONCLUSION</h3>
 In this project, we built a machine learning model to predict wind speed at a given location based on various weather-related parameters such as temperature, pressure, and humidity.
 The dataset used in this project contains information about the weather conditions and wind speeds at various locations.

 We started by performing exploratory data analysis to gain insights into the data and handle missing values and outliers.
-We then performed feature engineering and selection to prepare the data for model training.

-We trained a Gradient Boosting Regressor model on the data and evaluated its performance using various evaluation metrics such as mean absolute error (MAE), mean squared error (MSE), and R-squared score.
-Our model achieved an R-squared score of 0.86 on the test set, which is a good performance.
+We then performed feature engineering and selection to prepare the data for model training.We trained a Gradient Boosting Regressor model on the data and evaluated its performance.

 Overall, this project demonstrates the application of machine learning algorithms to real-world problems and how they can be used to make data-driven decisions.
 The model developed in this project can be used by various industries such as agriculture, aviation, and renewable energy to make decisions related to their operations.